 The design of tanker vessels is heavily dictated by safety and environmental considerations, as the spillage of their cargo can lead to catastrophic environmental damage.
 They are fitted with a series of tanks, each of which can hold a liquid cargo, along with sophisticated pumping systems and an inert gas system to prevent explosions by rendering any vapor non-flammable.
 Loading and unloading of the cargo typically occur at specialized port facilities, terminals, or mooring buoys.

 Tanker vessels must adhere to stringent international regulations regarding construction, operation, and maintenance to minimize the risk of accidents, spills, or leaks.
 Such regulations are enforced by international bodies such as the International Maritime Organization (IMO) and are often complemented by national laws.

-For more information about tanker vessels, you can refer to the following active websites:
+For more information about tanker vessels, please refer to the following resources:

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.